-DHHS, Division of Public Health, Nebraska Council on Developmental Disabilities (NCDD, or Council) is issuing this RFA for the purposes of improving the lives for individuals with intellectual and developmental disabilities and/or family and community members.
-Council funds are intended to support innovative projects.
-Funds for this project is provided by the Council under DHHS through the federal Administration on Disability/Office of Intellectual and Developmental Disabilities.
-Opportunity Subaward projects will focus on improving the lives of persons with developmental disabilities and their families.
-A definition of developmental disability is included in the Glossary of Terms, Section 6, for reference.
+It is the Council's intention to award a single subaward of up to \$75,000 for the purpose of increasing knowledge on the HCBS Final Settings Rule for individuals with intellectual and developmental disabilities (I/DD) and family members.

+Funds for this project are provided by the Council under DHHS through the federal Administration on Disability/Office of Intellectual and Developmental Disabilities.
+Projects will focus on Supporting Nebraskans with Intellectual and Developmental Disabilities and family members increase their knowledge on the HCBS Final Settings Rule.
 Applicants should justify how their project supports inclusion and self-direction, as well as how the project will be sustained beyond the one-year subaward period.